mgpauly1458/mgpauly.github.io/projects/IC-protobot.md

 ## Gazebo Simulation
 Gazebo is a suite of simulation software that communicates quite nicely with ROS.
 The team religiously uses gazebo to simulate all prototyped software and hardware dimensions before any fabrication takes place.

 A basic gazebo simulation with a turtlebot and obstacles.
-The turtlebot is using it's simulated laser scanner and a simple obstacle avoidance algorithm to wander around obstacles.
+The turtlebot is using it's simulated laser scanner and a simple obstacle avoidance algorithm to wander around.

 <img src="https://user-images.githubusercontent.com/74911365/155137434-49c81e47-bed8-485f-a7df-9dd46aa74114.png" style="width:1000px;"/>

 ## Simulating Rover Communication